areding/6420-pymc/_sources/unit4/bayesian-inference.md

 There's no need to memorize individual CDFs and PDFs, but understand the difference between the two and how they relate.

 Understand that there are different ways to parameterize distributions and what those parameters mean for different distributions (keywords: shape, rate, scale, location).
-Probably the most-common mistake in this course is mistaking precision for variance in the Normal distribution!
+Probably the most-common mistake in this course is mistaking precision for variance in the normal distribution!

 Joint distributions and conditional distributions will be important for Units 4 and 5.